Alchemist-X/howcryptoworksbook/Chapter_06_DeFi_Protocols_Mechanisms.md

 ## Section I: Why DeFi?

+Many MEV flows arise from DeFi’s microstructure—AMM invariants, oracle updates, liquidations, funding payments.
+We now dive into those protocols quantitatively so you can model risk and execution at a professional level.

 ### Motivation and Core Properties

 DeFi brings financial services on‑chain with self‑custody, transparency, and programmable settlement.
 Protocols are open to anyone with an internet connection, operate 24/7, and settle atomically on public ledgers.
 Composability lets applications snap together like "money legos," enabling products that are difficult to replicate in siloed, intermediary‑driven systems.
 Users can participate globally without approvals, keep control of keys instead of relying on intermediaries, and benefit from assets and rules encoded in software.